gildasmorvan/similar2logo/README.md

 ### Compiling Similar2Logo from the git repository with Maven.

 The Similar2Logo project  uses the [git version control system](https://git-scm.com) and is hosted on the [forge of Université d'Artois](https://forge.univ-artois.fr).
-To compile Similar2Logo from the source you will need a [Java SE 8 SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and the a software project management tool [Maven](https://maven.apache.org).
+To compile Similar2Logo from the source you will need a [Java SE 8 SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and the software project management tool [Maven](https://maven.apache.org).

 To clone the Similar and Similar2Logo repositories, use the following commands: